connery-io/connery-sdk/README.md

 ## 🤔 What is this?

 **Connery is a middle layer between APIs and platforms.
-It allows wrapping any API into a connector written in JavaScript, standardizing it, and then using the connector from any platform.**
+It allows wrapping any API into a connector, standardizing it, ensuring security and access management, and then using the connector from any platform.**

 There are many platforms around that allow you to connect different services together and build automation workflows.